metzlerk/MLOps_Case_Study_2_ChronJob/README.md

 - **Every 3 minutes**: Script attempts SSH login to `student-admin@paffenroth-23.dyn.wpi.edu:22002`
 - **If login succeeds**: Server was reset → automatically replaces `authorized_keys` with secure version
 - **If login fails**: Server is secure → no action needed
+- **Runs as daemon**: Survives logout and runs continuously in background
 - **All activity logged** to `security_monitor.log`

 ## Files